-The data assembled here provide some support for the "poorest left behind hypothesis."
-The floor to global living standards has been rising, but very slowly, and at a rate well below the growth rate in the overall mean.
-There is little sign here that the new, markedly higher, growth rates we have seen in the developing world as a whole in the new Millenium have been passed onto the world's poorest.
+The key issue is whether it will be possible to return to the pre-COVID trend rate of poverty reduction once the pandemic is over.
+A close look at the the data does not suggest that we were on track to reaching SDG1 even prior to the COVID crisis.
+Indeed, while the data (even pre-COVID) are far from ideal, they do provide some support for the "poorest left behind hypothesis."
+Prior to the pandemic, the floor to global living standards was rising, but very slowly, and at a rate well below the growth rate in the overall mean.
+There is little sign from the data assembled here that the new, markedly higher, growth rates we have seen in the developing world as a whole in the new Millenium, have been passed onto the world's poorest.

 The paper has found that progress in reaching the poorest often slows considerably once a developing country reaches the (roughly) last 3% of the population living in poverty using the \$1.90 line.
-Malaysia-one of the most successful developing countries in reducing absolute poverty-has taken over 30 years to get the \$1.90 poverty rate from 3% to (nearly) zero.
-A slowdown for the last 3% also appears to be happening in East Asia, though it is too early to be confident.
-The paper has also studied the 18 countries that succeeded in getting their poverty rate below 3%, while it was over 10% previously (within the period covered by the PovcalNet series).
+Malaysia-one of the most successful developing countries in reducing absolute poverty-took over 30 years to get the \$1.90 poverty rate from 3% to (nearly) zero.
+A slowdown for the last 3% was also happening in East Asia prior to the pandemic.
+The paper has also studied the 18 countries that had succeeded in getting their poverty rate below 3%, while it was over 10% previously (within the period covered by the PovcalNet series).
 For those countries, average progress in raising the floor has been close to zero once the last 3% was reached (and not statistically different from zero).
-However, this reflects a high variance in country performance, with some countries being able to assure continuing progress in lifting the floor, while others see a decline.
+However, this reflects a high variance in country performance, with some countries having been able to assure continuing progress in lifting the floor, while others saw a decline.
 Measurement error is a concern, but it does not (as best can be determined) credibly explain these findings.
 Rising inequality is a plausible factor.

-The results suggest that, for many developing countries, success in eliminating poverty will not be attained by a "business as usual" approach that relies heavily on economic growth.
+The results suggest that, for many developing countries, success in eliminating poverty post-COVID will not be attained by a "business as usual" approach that relies on past patterns of economic growth.
 While growth has come with huge progress in reducing counts of poor people in the developing world, it appears that eliminating extreme poverty will require that the future growth process in market incomes is more deeply pro-poor-reaching the poorest-and/or that the growth process in market incomes is accompanied by more active, and effective, redistributive efforts.
 How that would be achieved remains an open question, and the answer almost certainly differs from country to country.